svenas71/frontier-signals/src/posts/insulting_consulting.md

 Now - in the next phase™ of my career - why not double down and join one of the big houses and offer my services to them first ?
 Accenture, PwC, Gartner, BCG, EY.

 EY declined my application - kindly so - within two days.
 Hats off to that sort of efficiency.
 BCG took a bit longer, IQVIA never bothered to reply at all.
 To either of my applications.
-Fair - they are busy.
+Fair enough - they are busy.

 But the question remains - why do we need consultants in the first place ?
 What value does a company bring, that enters your premises, collects information *of your work* only to then sell it back to you, albeit in a different font ?